Our top space highlights of

 The International Charter "Space and Major Disasters," an international effort to put space technology at the service of emergency responders around the world, celebrated its 20th anniversary.
 Since the Charter entered into effect in , Canada has supported relief efforts in more than 538 disasters worldwide by providing RADARSAT satellite images.
 Canada is a founding member of the Charter, which was signed in by the European Space Agency (ESA) and France's space agency, the Centre national d'études spatiales (CNES), and in by the CSA.

-20 years of humans living aboard the International Space Station
+20 years of humans living aboard the ISS

-This year marked 20 years of continuous human presence on the International Space Station (ISS).
+This year marked 20 years of continuous human presence on the ISS.
 This unique research laboratory is considered the most ambitious peaceful international collaborations ever, allowing us to test technologies and conduct scientific experiments that have positive impacts on our lives on Earth.

 Canada is one of the Station's partners, along with the United States, Russia, Europe and Japan.
 We contributed cutting-edge robots Canadarm2 and Dextre, and the Mobile Base System, a transport and storage platform.